 My lower back is rounded/my heels don’t touch the floor

 Even though downward facing dog is primarily a shoulder-opener, it feels like a hamstring stretch!
 If your hamstrings are tight and it’s difficult to straighten the legs or reach the heels toward the floor, your body will probably compensate by rounding your spine.
 The priority in down dog is a long spine, tailbone to neck, instead of straight legs or heels on the floor.
 If you find your spine rounding, widen your feet (almost to the width of the mat) and bend your knees softly so you can extend the hips up toward where the ceiling meets the wall.
 Imagine a large hook on your pubic bone lifting it back and up.
 Draw the lower belly in and up to protect and support the lower back.
 Let your neck be long, look back at your belly or between your knees.
 Press into the thumb and index finger.
 Are you breathing?
 Keep breathing.

 I can’t breathe!
-My boobs are in my face.
+My chest is in my face.